janhavi09/janhavi09/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on - LGM and GSSOC
+- 🔭 I’m currently working on - String Ventures
-- 🌱 I’m currently learning - C++
+- 🌱 I’m currently learning - New Skills
 - 👯 I’m looking to collaborate on - Software Company
 - 🤔 I’m looking for help with - someone
-- 💬 Ask me about - c,html,css
+- 💬 Ask me about - c,html,css,React
 - 📫 How to reach me: linkedin
 - 😄 Pronouns: BE POSITIVE
 - ⚡ Fun fact: lol